My openclaw setup for generating weekly newsletters

 What’s Next

-- Automated scheduling: use OpenClaw’s cron to trigger the publish pipeline every Sunday evening
+• Automated publish scheduling: use OpenClaw’s cron to trigger the full publish pipeline every Saturday evening, so I just review the PR on Monday

-For now, the semi-automated flow works well.
-About 2 minutes during the week dropping items into WhatsApp, 5 minutes on Sunday reviewing and publishing.
+The flow is now mostly automated.
+About 2 minutes during the week dropping items into WhatsApp, a Friday staging summary I glance at, and 5 minutes on Saturday reviewing and saying “publish.”
 Good trade for a polished weekly newsletter.

 You can see the result at deepakbaby.in/newsletter.